hemantksingh/messup-learn/People/Capabilites.md

 # Capabilities

+## Engineering Lead

+* Deliver value - financial, operational, sustainability, employee, customer and employee benefit, not just technical expertise
+* Have an inward (efficiency) and outward (effectiveness) focus.
+Work with groups and communities in the wider org to inform thinking and theirs, build shared understanding and colaborate
+* Create and attract talent geared towards your culture, upskill
+* Tool and techniques - modern not trendy.
+Encourage open-source contributions where appropriate.
+Responsible for encouraging, curating and publicising the open-source contributions

 ## Architect

 > What does a software/technical architect role offer?
 Is it relevant for self empowered agile teams?